tonytw1/squirrel-detector/README.md

 ### Google Vision

-Google Vision is probably the gold standard for object detection and has a nice python API.
+Google Vision seems to be the gold standard for object detection and has a nice python API.
-It seems to know all about squirrels as well.
+It also seems to know about squirrels.

 Here's a script to detect objects an image file and it's sample output.

+`google-vision.py`

 ![Google Vision output](google_vision.png)